 Sunscreen: You have to consider that Costa Rica is really close to the equator.
 That means the sun is really strong.
 I recommend having at least 50 SPF lotion.
 That may seem really strong to you, but trust me, you’ll be thankful.

 Bug Spray: Of course you can buy bug spray here, but expect to pay a lot more than you would in other countries.
 That stuff is expensive!
-Now with the threat of Zika you really need to bug spray it up.
-In the rainforest areas you will likely need it all day.
+Now with the threat of Zika and Dengue here you really need to bug spray it up.
+In the rainforest areas , ou will likely need it all day.
 In the city and on the beaches the bugs usually only get bad in the evenings.

 Beach Towel: Most hotels will provide you with a towel but specify that you are not allowed to bring them on the beach.
 I suggest bringing a micro fiber towel.
 Things tend to take forever to dry here because and micro fiber towels are the only things I’ve found which dry quickly.

 -Definitely, copy your passport before coming to Costa Rica and store it in a separate place.
 I also suggest emailing a copy to yourself.
 If on the off chance your passport is stolen, you really need a backup.